-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Bryant and Stratton College - Wauwatosa, approximately 76% of students took out student loans averaging $5,753 a year.
-That adds up to $23,012 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Bryant & Stratton College - Wauwatosa, approximately 80% of students took out student loans averaging $3,070 a year.
+That adds up to $12,280 over four years for those students.

-The student loan default rate at Bryant and Stratton College - Wauwatosa is 19.6%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Bryant & Stratton College - Wauwatosa is 14.3%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-Contact details for Bryant and Stratton College - Wauwatosa are given below.
+Contact details for Bryant & Stratton College - Wauwatosa are given below.